CIF Parser¶

 are used in CIF files only as sub-sections of a block.

-The only place where they are encountered are mmCIF dictionaries.
+The only place where they are encountered is mmCIF dictionaries.

 The save-frame is stored as Block